Living in China

 For most of the students, the popular way is to accommodate in school dormitories.
 Most Chinese universities provide very good and comfortable dormitories for international students.
 Dormitories for international students usually have private bathrooms with TV, Internet access, washing machine, and refrigerators all available.
 The general costs of accommodation on campus range from 400 to1, 500 USD a year for different type of rooms in different cities.
 For example, the accommodation of a university in Beijing and Shanghai usually cost more than 1,000 USD a year for a double room and more than 1,500 USD for a single room.
 However, it will only cost about 600-800 USD a year for a double room in smaller cities such as Qingdao or Dalian.
 It could be even cheaper in some other cities.

 Though a few universities allow all students to live off campus, in most of the cases, Chinese universities only allow senior students to apply for off-campus accommodation or even don’t allow any student to do so.
 If you want to live off campus, the first thing you should do is to get permission from your university co-coordinator.
 Remember don’t move out without notifying anyone.
-Currently, renting an apartment in cities like Beijing and Shanghai costs around 230-330 USD a month.
-The small apartment will cost only 100-200 USD a month in Qingdao or Dalian.

 All Your Favorite Food Is in China!